eniodev/based/README.md

 ## Installation

-Run the command below to install `based` cli on your machine:
+Run the command below to install `based` command line on your machine:

 ```console
 $ npm install based --global